hxxw/IR-tfidf/README.md

 ```
 ### Step 2

-Document Frequency (DF) is computed for each valid term using all the given data next.
-IDF should be computed by using only the documents which meet a user query, however, we compute DF with all the given data in this step.
+Document Frequency (DF) is computed for each valid term using all the given data.

-Let us explain our idea with the "science" OR "religion" query.
-Assume we obtained the following documents for 'science' and 'religion' using all the given data as follows.
+Let us explain our idea with the "science" AND "religion" query.
+Assume we obtained the following documents for 'science' and 'religion' from all the given data as follows.

 - DF['science'] = ['d1','d2','d3']
-- DF('religion') = ['d2','d4']
+- DF('religion') = ['d2','d3','d4']

-The query, "science" OR "religion", finds the associated documents based on the above information.
+The query, "science" AND "religion", finds the associated documents based on the above DFs.

-- Set 1 (result of the query): set(['d1','d2','d3','d4'])
+- Set 1 (result of the query): set(['d2','d3'])

-To compute TF-IDF for the term 'science', we take 'set intersection' operation:
+To compute Inverse Document Frequency (IDF) for the term 'science', we take the following 'set intersection' operation:

-- Set 2: set(['d1','d2','d3','d4']) \cap set(['d1','d2','d3'])
+- Set 2: set(['d2','d3']) \cap set(['d1','d2','d3'])

 For computing IDF, len(Set1)/len(Set2) is required in Step 4.

 Note that Set 1 may be kept in a memory cash for further use (applying temporal filter for Set 1 for example).

-- Set 1': set(['d1','d2'])
+- Set 1': set(['d2'])
-- Set 2': set(['d1','d2']) \cap set(['d1','d2','d3'])
+- Set 2': set(['d2']) \cap set(['d1','d2','d3'])

-From a IR system point of view, Set 1 could be treated as a 'dynamic' set whereas Set 2 is a 'static' set.
+From an   IR system point of view, Set 1 could be treated as a 'dynamic' set whereas Set 2 is a 'static' set.

 ### Step 3